Crypto Gifting Taxes in Canada 2026 – CRA Rules for Donors & Recipients

 Charitable Donations of Crypto

-- You receive a donation tax receipt for the full FMV of the donated crypto
+- A donation tax receipt for the full FMV of the donated crypto

-- The capital gain on the donated crypto is exempt (0% inclusion rate for qualifying donations)
+- Zero capital gains tax on the donated amount (0% inclusion rate)

-- This is much more tax-efficient than selling crypto and donating cash
+- A much better outcome than selling crypto and donating the after-tax cash

 Gifts to Minor Children

-The attribution rules apply to gifts to minor children – income and capital gains earned on gifted property are attributed back to the parent until the child turns 18.
+The attribution rules apply here too — income and capital gains earned on property gifted to a minor child are attributed back to the parent until the child turns 18.
+Family income-splitting via crypto gifts to kids doesn't work the way people hope.

 Record-Keeping for Crypto Gifts